 Coava Coffee, 1300 SE Grand Avenue, Portland, OR +1 503 894 8134

 Seattle has become known as the cradle of life for America’s coffee craze.
 But with the astonishing growth of coffee chains, independent shops are making a stab at scaling back and refocusing.
-Slate Coffee is somewhat new to the scene, but has garnered multiple awards and accolades since opening in 2011.
+Slate Coffee has garnered multiple awards and accolades since opening in 2011.
 The shop is unpretentious and comfortable, simply offering great coffee with a flair for presentation.
 A house specialty is the deconstructed latte: three glasses containing espresso, milk, and a combination of the two, that allows for a full appreciation of each component.

 Slate Coffee, 5413 6th Avenue NW, Seattle, WA +1 206 701 4238

 A small valley in Northern Utah seems like an unusual place to find a stellar coffee shop.
 But for nearly 40 years Caffe Ibis has been supplying the small community of Logan with sustainably grown, in-house roasted coffee.
 The company is still family-owned and is committed to safeguarding the environment by purchasing raw beans from purveyors that are certified organic, fair trade, and shade-grown.
 From there, the beans undergo a roasting process in small batches, under prime high-mountain conditions.
 Outside their own cafe, Ibis coffee beans are available for purchase by the pound and used in hundreds of other coffee shops in Utah and the West.

 Caffe Ibis, 52 Federal Avenue, Logan, UT +1 435 753 4777